 3. Paragraph 2 shall apply when any of these items of information is associated with a copy of, or appears in connection with the communication to the public of, a work or other subject matter referred to in this Chapter.]

-[JP propose:
+[JP propose : [JP propose: Alt 1: Article 2.3ter

-Limitations and exceptions in providing protection and remedies for TPM and RMI
+[JP propose : Alt 1:Limitations and exceptions in providing protection and remedies for TPM and RMI

-1. In providing adequate legal protection and effective legal remedies pursuant to the provisions of paragraphs 4 and 6, a Party may adopt or maintain appropriate limitations or exceptions to measures implementing the provisions of paragraphs 4, 5, and 6.
-The obligations set forth in paragraphs 4, 5, and 6 are without prejudice to the rights, limitations, exceptions, or defences to copyright or related rights infringement under a Party’s law.]
+1. In providing adequate legal protection and effective legal remedies pursuant to the provisions of Articles 2.3 and 2.3bis, a Party may adopt or maintain appropriate limitations or exceptions to measures implementing the provisions of Articles 2.3 and 2.3bis.
+The obligations set forth in Articles 2.3 and 2.3bis are without prejudice to the rights, limitations, exceptions, or defences to copyright or related rights infringement under a Party’s law.]

-[KR Propose:1.
-Each Party may provide for exceptions and limitations to measure implementing paragraphs X(TPM) and XX(RMI) in accordance with its legislation and the relevant international agreements referred to in Article X.3.
+[KR Propose: Alt 2: 1.
+Each Party may provide for exceptions and limitations to measure implementing Articles 2.3 and 2.3bis in accordance with its legislation and the relevant international agreements referred to in Article 1.7.6.

-2. The obligations set forth in paragraphs X(TPM) and XX(RMI) are without prejudice to the rights, limitations, exceptions, or defences to copyright or related rights infringement under a Party's law.]
+2. The obligations set forth in Articles 2.3 and Articles 2.3bis are without prejudice to the rights, limitations, exceptions, or defences to copyright or related rights infringement under a Party's law.]

-[ASN/NZ/CN/AU propose; IN oppose: Article 2.4
+[ASN/NZ/CN/AU/KR propose; IN oppose: Article 2.4

 Government Use of Software

-Each Party confirms its commitment to: (i) maintain appropriate laws, regulations or policies that make provision [JP propose: s] for its central government [JP oppose: agencies] [JP oppose: to continue] to use only [JP/AU oppose: legitimate] [JP/AU propose: non-infringing] computer software in a manner [JP propose: in a manner consistent with law] [JP oppose: authorised by law and consistent with this chapter; and (ii) encourage its respective regional and local governments to maintain or adopt similar measures].]
+Each Party confirms its commitment to: (i) maintain appropriate laws, regulations or policies that make provision [JP propose: s] for its central government [JP oppose: agencies] [JP oppose: to continue] to use only [JP/AU/NZ oppose: legitimate] [JP/AU/NZ propose: non-infringing] computer software in a manner [JP propose: consistent with law] [JP oppose: authorised by law and consistent with this chapter; and (ii) encourage its respective regional and local governments to maintain or adopt similar measures].]

-[IN opposes the above paragraph 4.
-India’s view is that the entire chapter is to protect and promote acquisition and protection of IPRs.
-The Govt. is not undertaking any separate or specific obligations with regard to software.]

-[JP reserves its position and suggest the above modification to further internal coordination.]

-[ASN/NZ/KR propose: Article 2.5
+[ASN/NZ/KR propose: Alt 1: Article 2.5

-Exceptions and Limitations
+[ASN/NZ/KR/IN propose: Alt 1: Exceptions and Limitations]

 The Parties shall confine limitations or exceptions to exclusive rights to certain special cases which do not conflict with a normal exploitation of the work [KR/JP propose; ASN/NZ oppose: performance, phonograms and broadcasting] and do not unreasonably prejudice the legitimate interests of the right holder.]

-[AU propose: Article 2.5 Limitations and Exceptions
+[AU propose: Alt 2: [JP propose : Article 2.5] Article 2.5 Limitations and Exceptions

+[NZ oppose :

-With respect to this section {copyright}, each Party shall confine limitations or exceptions to exclusive rights to certain special cases that do not conflict with a normal exploitation of the work, performance, or phonogram, and do not unreasonably prejudice the legitimate interest of the right holder.
+With respect to this section {copyright}, each Party shall confine limitations or exceptions to exclusive rights to certain special cases that do not conflict with a normal exploitation of the work, performance, or phonogram, and do not unreasonably prejudice the legitimate interest of the right holder.]

+[NZ propose :

-Paragraph (1) neither reduces nor extends the scope of applicability of the limitations and exceptions permitted by the TRIPS Agreement, the Berne Convention, the Rome Convention, the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty.
+Paragraph (1) neither reduces nor extends the scope of applicability of the limitations and exceptions permitted by the TRIPS Agreement, the Berne Convention, the Rome Convention, the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty.]

-Each Party shall endeavour to achieve an appropriate balance in its copyright and related rights system, inter alia by means of limitations or exceptions that are consistent with Paragraph (1), including those for the digital environment, giving due consideration to legitimate purposes (footnote 1) such as, but not limited to: criticism; comment; news reporting; teaching, scholarship, research, and other similar purposes; and facilitating access to published works for persons who are blind, visually impaired, or otherwise print or perceptually disabled. (footnote 2)]

-[AU propose : Footnote 1 : For greater certainty, a use that has commercial aspects may, in appropriate circumstances, be considered to have a legitimate purpose.
+[AU propose: